P3tt3ri/DH-Project-Course-Autumn-Genre-Detection2022/README.md

 - **model_dir**: ECCO-BERT PyTorch model files (just the one at the moment)
   - **ecco_genre_main_ecco_bert_100_epoches.pt**:  The fine tuned ECCO-BERT-seq model for main genre prediction. **Note:** The file was too large to push directly into the repository, so we created a release (1.0) that includes it.
 Just copy the file into the **model_dir** after downloading the release and unzipping the source files.

+**Note to self!!!: create a new release after pushing all the program files to the repo.**